RevanthK/PEV-SimApp/README.md

 1. Start web server: python sim_serv.py
 2. Go to http://localhost:8233/map.html

-Note: Simulation works on Safari but not Chrome
+Note: Simulation works on Firefox and Edge but not Chrome, Safari,